 Can insurance payouts run into problems?

 Most of the time, insurance pays out quickly—within a month.
 But sometimes unique situations trigger a deeper investigation by the insuring company.
-In fact, In fact, sometimes benefits even go unclaimed.
+In fact, sometimes benefits even go unclaimed.
 Delays can happen if a death is deemed suspicious (like a murder), a person dies soon after opening a policy, or there were issues with the original application.

 First, if the death is suspicious, the insurer may launch an investigation.
 Things like homicide trigger a follow-up to make sure the beneficiary isn’t suspected of the death.
 And some policies have certain clauses that won’t pay out the policy if the death was deemed a suicide.